niranjansgitbuh/AI_Based_PestDetection/README.md

 Specifically meant for Indian crops, this model is designed to recognize common pests and diseases, ensuring region-specific precision.
 The ultimate goal is to deploy the model as a web application, providing farmers and agricultural experts with an accessible tool for early diagnosis and treatment.
 This will help in minimizing crop damage, enhancing yield, and supporting sustainable farming practices.
 # Key features
-  1. Dataset from kaggle
+  # 1. Dataset from Kaggle
-     1.hi all